cdubiel/gitpitch/PITCHME.md

 ---

-## Setting up our database with SQLAlchemy
+## Setting up our database
+Tools Used
+- PostgreSQL database
+- psycopg2
+- SQLAlchemy

 ---